New USDA Nutritional Guidelines

 Foods to Reduce

-This school year, Mount Airy City Schools will offer FREE BREAKFAST to all students at BH Tharrington Primary School!
+This school year, Mount Airy City Schools will offer FREE BREAKFAST to all students at BH Tharrington Primary School and Jones Intermediate School.

 The universal breakfast program, part of a national movement, uses federal money to provide morning meals for students, regardless of family income.